sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20221012: this branch (ECH-draft13c) now uses the newest
+  HPKE APIs, and ECH sorta works, but:
+    - we have to bump ``OSSL_HPKE_MAXSIZE`` vs. HPKE API (fix is to almost never use that in ECH code probably)
+    - the server is getting a decode error that prevents e.g. session establishment when ECH is done, not sure if client or server fault
+    - probably no point in keeping the draft-10 code about any longer too so that should go

 - 20220920: this branch is rebased on master from a few days ago, it builds and the client works, but leaks and crashes due to memory changes in master (mainly down to